Pink Grapefruit Lemonade

 Ingredients

-Peel-Infused Simple Syrup
+For the Peel-Infused Simple Syrup

-Lemonade Base
+For the Lemonade Base

-• 500 ml fresh pink grapefruit juice
+• 500ml fresh pink grapefruit juice

 • Pinch of fine sea salt

-• 1 liter ice-cold water
+• 1 litre ice-cold water

-• Ice
+• Ice cubes

 • Pink grapefruit slices